 Let’s be honest… meetings have a bad reputation.
 Poorly planned meetings, and ones where people share information that could have been sent by email, are a waste of time.
 On the other hand, well-executed meetings have a carefully planned agenda and facilitate discussion and coordinated action.

-Meetings are one of the most powerful levers at a leader’s disposal to influence others, and one-on-one meetings are the most potent and personal method.
-If those in leadership positions do not hold regular one-on-one meetings with the people who report to them, they are not accessing one of their greatest methods of influencing people and the organization they preside over.
+Meetings are one of the most powerful levers at a leader’s disposal to influence others, and one-to-one meetings are the most potent and personal method.
+If those in leadership positions do not hold regular one-to-one meetings with the people who report to them, they are not accessing one of their greatest methods of influencing people and the organization they preside over.

 For starters, let’s be clear on what they are not.
 One-to-one meetings are not a performance review.
 They are not a quarterly check-in.
 They are not a team meeting and they are not an unscheduled touch-point about day-to-day issues.
 I hear many managers say “I talk to the people who report to me just about every day.
 Why do I need to schedule a meeting with them?”
 Let me explain.